bcgov/SDPR_Case_Management_SuiteCRM/helm/suitecrm/README.md

 >
 > The values for `MYSQL_USER`, `MYSQL_PASSWORD`, `MYSQL_DATABASE`, and `MYSQL_ROOT_PASSWORD` are not sensitive since they are used for the verification process only.
 >
-> A database is created on the fly to verify if the backup file is working and can be restored.
+> A database is created "on the fly" to verify if the backup file is working and can be restored.
 The database is deleted after the verification process is completed.

 In the `values.yaml` file, you should define this property value as follows: